Vinch1/Attention_Enhanced_Pointnet2_pytorch/docs/presentations/pointnet2_attnv2_presentation_script.md

 Today I will present my PointNet++ attention enhancement project.
 The core question behind this work was whether attention-based modifications could improve PointNet++ single-scale grouping classification, on two datasets.

 ## Slide 2 - Project Scope
-The project one goal.
+The project has one goal.
 That is architectural exploration.
 I wanted to see whether channel attention, local attention pooling, and cross-level fusion could improve PointNet++ classification behavior.

 ## Slide 3 - Baseline Method
 The baseline model is the PointNet++ SSG classifier.
 It uses three set abstraction stages to move from local neighborhoods to a global feature, and then classifies from a 1024-dimensional descriptor.
 This baseline is already strong, even have stronger number than the original paper.